DoctrinAB/podns/README.md

 # requirements
 - bash, oc cli and jq on local host
 - docker, nsenter, ssh access to-, and sudoer on remote host
+- Any command you want to run must be available on the remote host

 # usage